Brussels Sprouts Salad with thinly sliced brussels sprouts, toasted almonds, real Parmesan cheese shavings and easy lemon garlic dressing.

 - In a small bowl, whisk with a fork olive oil, lemon juice, maple syrup, garlic, salt and pepper.
 Pour over salad.

 - Toss salad gently with tongs and let marinate for at least 1 hour.
+Serve as a side dish or as a main entree.

 Notes

-- Substitute slivered almonds with more affordable chopped whole almonds or pecans.
+- Substitute slivered almonds: With more affordable chopped whole almonds or pecans.
 Pistachios work well too.

-- Replace pomegranate with dried cranberries.
+- Replace pomegranate: With dried cranberries.
 If sweetened, please note salad will be sweeter.

-- Instead of spinach you can use kale, arugula or mixed salad greens.
+- Instead of spinach: You can use kale, arugula or mixed salad greens.

 This salad is SO DELICIOUS!!!
 I used diced apple because I didn’t have pomegranate, but it worked in a pinch!
 I must say, Olena, I LOVE that you have a recipe for just about every type of food (veggies, etc.) we typically buy, and I KNOW it’s always going to be good.
 I just started experimenting with Brussel sprouts after nixing them from my shopping list years ago because I couldn’t find a good recipe.
 But I can always count on you to have something delicious, no-fuss, and it’s something I will look forward to eating when there’s leftovers (which didn’t used to be the case!).
 Thank you!!!